sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 - 5 fiscal years
 - 320 corporation-year records

-The planned analytical join key is:
+The datasets were joined using:

 `Corporation + Time frame`